onprem/muppet/README.md

 > Take a look at [demo.sh](./demo.sh) for a quick start script.

-You need to run one instance of `muppet-service` in a cental place and on avery host server, a `command-agent`.
+You need to run one instance of `muppet-service` in a cental place and on every host server, a `command-agent`.
 The command agent will constantly poll the `muppet-service` for commands to run for the specified hostname.

 ### Adding commands for a host